IBM-Cloud/logistics-wizard-erp/README-BASIC.md

   npm start
   ```

-The data is now persisted in Cloudant.
+The data is now persisted in ElephantSQL.
+You can use the same structure for the databases.local.json
+if you work with your own PostgreSQL database.

 ## Building an API with Swagger and Loopback.io